 We believe the following critical accounting policies affect the more significant judgments and estimates used in the preparation of our financial statements.
+These critical accounting policies are consistent with those disclosed in our Annual Report on Form 10-K.

 Revenue Recognition.
 We recognize revenue in accordance with the guidance provided under Statement of Position (SOP) No. 97-2, "Software Revenue Recognition," and SOP No. 98-9 "Modification of SOP No. 97-2, Software Revenue Recognition, with Respect to Certain Transactions."
-Statement of Financial Accounting Standards (SFAS) No. 48, "Revenue Recognition When Right of Return Exists," and Securities and Exchange Commission, or SEC, Staff Accounting Bulleting (SAB) No. 101, "Revenue Recognition in Financial Statements."
+Statement of Financial Accounting Standards (SFAS) No. 48, "Revenue Recognition When Right of Return Exists," and Securities and Exchange Commission, or SEC, Staff Accounting Bulletin (SAB) No. 101, "Revenue Recognition in Financial Statements," and SAB No. 104, "Revenue Recognition."